 Step Two: Set Up a Hosting Account and Purchase a Package

 Once you have established your domain name, you’ll need to create an account for your hosting package.
 Enter your personal information into each field and then scroll down to the package lists (Basic, Plus, or Business Pro) and choose an option that fits your budget and service needs.
 Prices vary across hosting providers, but most offer add-ons, like extra security features, tools to boost search rankings, and site backup.
 We recommend the Choice Plus Plan which features domain privacy protection and site backup for your website.

 Check the appropriate boxes and scroll down to enter your billing information.
 Take a moment to read through the terms of service, cancellation policy, and privacy notices, then click the box to confirm that you agree with the policies.
-Follow the on-screen instructions to create a password and, boom, you are ready for step three: installing WordPress.
+Follow the on-screen instructions to create a password and, boom, you are ready for step three: choosing your WordPress theme.

 Step Three: Choose a WordPress Theme

 Step Four: Learn Your WordPress Dashboard

-Now that you are fully installed, you should find yourself on the Dashboard, or the back-end, for your new website.
+Now that you are ready to start working, you should find yourself on the Dashboard, or the back-end, for your new website.
 This is the service area that allows you to control what your website visitors will see when they land on your pages.
 Spend some time learning this dashboard by reviewing features that you will use most often.